-- Deer quickly adjust to most noisemaking devices such as propane cannons and electronic alarms, making them ineffective.
-However, new devices featuring deer distress sounds show promise.
+- Deer quickly adjust to most noisemaking devices such as propane cannons and electronic alarms, making them ineffective for the long term.
+However, some devices featuring deer distress sounds show promise.

 Consider deer-resistant plants.

-- There are plant species deer don’t prefer to eat, especially when other more palatable plants are available.
-However, when food is scarce, deer will eat most plants including many deer-resistant species.
+- There are plant species deer prefer not to eat, especially when more appetizing plants are available.
+However, when food is scarce, deer will eat most plants, including many deer-resistant species.

-- Consult your local nursery and garden center, UC Cooperative Extension office, or Master Gardeners, or refer to gardening publications about deer-resistant plants suitable for your area.
+- Consult your local nursery and garden center, UC Cooperative Extension office, UC Master Gardeners, or refer to gardening publications about deer-resistant plants suitable for your area.